What is Knowledge Management?

 Software Not A Miracle Cure For KM

-4. Do I need to buy new software to launch a KM effort, and if so, what should I buy?
+4. Do I need to invest in technology to launch a KM program?

-If you’re developing a comprehensive KM effort, you’re probably going to need IT involved somewhere along the way.
-However, overemphasizing the role of technology is the most common newbie mistake when it comes to knowledge management.
-Many firms turn to a software “solution” to fix their KM problems.
+If you’re developing a comprehensive KM effort, you’re probably going to need to invest in technology and partner with IT somewhere along the way.
+However, overemphasizing the role of technology is the most common mistake when it comes knowledge management.
+Many organizations turn to a software “solution” to fix their KM problems.
 But in APQC’s experience, expecting new technology to change employee behavior is like expecting a new car to make you a better driver.

 Additional APQC Resources